A cranial helmet is an orthosis that gently guides the head into the most anatomical and aesthetic shape possible.

 Get to know us and learn more about our core competencies!

 Make an appointment over the phone or send us a message!

-Anton was born with a deformed head.
-Today, four years later, his mother talks about her experiences with the head orthosis and explains why the whole family went around town with a helmet at some point...
+Anton’s mother talks about her experiences with the head orthosis and explains why, at one point, the whole family went through the city wearing a helmet.

 Anton’s head deformity was developed in the womb.
 He turned around in my belly extremely early on and was a big child.
 From the very beginning, his head did not have the space in my pelvis that he would have needed to form himself symmetrically.
 Shortly after his birth, it was clear that one half of the face was more pronounced than the other, and one side also appeared somewhat flatter behind the ears.

 Back then, we were advised to position Anton’s head in such a way that only one side is under any load.
 I tried to support his head with rolled up cloths.
 Unfortunately, we did not take the problem very seriously at the beginning.
 Only six weeks after the birth did I learn from a physiotherapist that there are special positioning cushions that would have been necessary in Anton’s case.